kawansoft/aceql-http-client-jdbc-driver/README.md

 ## AceQL Server side compatibility

-This 3.5.x SDK version is compatible with AceQL HTTP server side v2.1, v3.0, v3.1 and v4.0..
-It is not compatible with AceQL HTTP server side v1.0.
+This 4.0.x SDK version is compatible with AceQL HTTP server side v2.1, v3.0, v3.1 and v4.0.

+AceQL HTTP v4.0+ is required for metadata calls.

 ## SDK instead of JDBC Driver